The instability cost curve: why margins shrink even when revenue grows

 Why security exposes the curve first

-Private security exposes this curve earlier than most industries because coverage is contractual.
+Private security exposes this curve earlier than many industries because coverage is contractual.

 When an officer calls off, the post must still be filled.
 The replacement is often deployed at overtime rates, and in many cases that overtime is non-billable to the client.
-Even a modest rise in unbillable overtime (UBOT) can wipe out a double-digit share of site-level profit in an industry where margins are already thin.
+Even a modest rise in unbillable overtime (UBOT) can materially erode site-level profit in an industry where margins are already thin.

 Revenue remains intact.
 Labor cost rises.
 Profit disappears.

 Security is not unique — it is simply transparent.
 Other service industries experience the same curve through delayed output, missed service windows, reduced throughput, or quality degradation rather than explicit UBOT.
-The economics are identical.
+The economics are similar even when the mechanism looks different.

 The instability cost curve does not arrive unannounced.
-The same operational signals appear consistently — measured over time, not as one-off events:
+The same operational signals often appear consistently when measured over time, not as one-off events:

 Organizations that view these signals in isolation miss the pattern.
 Organizations that view them together see the curve forming.